Albertsons: Additional acquisitions and closures

 On February 20, 2018, Albertsons announced plans to acquire Rite Aid, subject to shareholder and regulatory approval.
-In addition to retaining the stand-alone Rite Aid pharmacies, its Osco and Sav-on pharmacies located in Albertsons' existing stores were expected to be replaced by Rite Aid pharmacies.
+In addition to retaining the stand-alone Rite Aid pharmacies, its Osco and Sav-on pharmacies located in Albertsons's existing stores were expected to be replaced by Rite Aid pharmacies.
 On August 8, 2018, Rite Aid announced that the plan had failed to please shareholders and the proposed acquisition would be canceled.

 That same year, Albertsons closed several stores across multiple divisions, including all three Safeway stores in Florida.
 These stores were sold to Publix for an undisclosed price.
 With the closing, Albertsons officially exited the state, which it had been in since the late 1970s when they acquired their Skaggs Albertsons stores.
 Additionally, the company divested its share in Casa Ley, selling it to Tenedora CL del Noroeste.

 Also that year three new Lucky locations in Utah opened, two in West Valley City and Salt Lake City, replacing the last two Super Saver stores, and one in Tooele, replacing a former Albertsons store.